The service description files for Dinit each describe a

 - This service mounts the root filesystem read/write (or at least mounts the

 normal writable filesystems for the system).
-This prompts Dinit to create
+This prompts Dinit to attempt

-its control socket, if it has not already managed to do so.
+to create its control socket, if it has not already managed to do so, and

 - starts-log